 A proxy may be revoked at any time before it is exercised by giving a written notice to our Secretary bearing a later date than the proxy, by submitting a later-dated proxy or, if you are a shareholder of record or hold legal authority from a shareholder of record, by voting the shares represented by the proxy in person at the Annual Meeting.
 Unless revoked, the shares represented by each duly executed, timely delivered proxy will be voted in accordance with the specifications made.
-If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the approval of the amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation Plan (the "Incentive Plan"), FOR the advisory proposal to approve our named executive officer compensation, for "EVERY YEAR" as the frequency of future advisory votes to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2023.
+If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the approval of the amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation Plan (the "Incentive Plan"), FOR the advisory proposal to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2024.
 The Board does not intend to present any other matters at the Annual Meeting.
 However, should any other matters properly come before the Annual Meeting, it is the intention of the proxy holders to vote the proxy in accordance with their best judgment to the extent permitted by law.

 Directors are elected by a plurality of the votes cast at the Annual Meeting.
 The approval of the amendment to the Incentive Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
 The advisory proposal to approve our named executive officer compensation requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
-For the advisory vote on the frequency of future advisory votes to approve named executive officer compensation, the option receiving the highest number of votes at the Annual Meeting will be the frequency that shareholders approve on an advisory basis.
-The ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2023 requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
+The ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2024 requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.

 If you own shares through a bank or broker in street name, you may instruct your bank or broker how to vote your shares.
-If you do not instruct your bank or broker how to vote such shares, your bank or broker can vote your shares only on the routine matter of ratification of Grant Thornton as our independent registered public accounting firm for 2023.
+If you do not instruct your bank or broker how to vote such shares, your bank or broker can vote your shares only on the routine matter of ratification of Grant Thornton as our independent registered public accounting firm for 2024.
 Without your instructions, your bank or broker is not permitted to vote your shares on any other proposal, resulting in a "broker non-vote" with respect to any such proposal.

 If you withhold your vote on the election of directors or abstain from voting on any or all of the other proposals, your shares will be included in the number of shares present and entitled to vote at the meeting and counted for purposes of determining a quorum.
 Withheld votes and broker non-votes will be excluded entirely from the vote on the election of directors and will therefore have no effect on the election.
-Abstentions and broker non-votes are not counted as votes cast on the approval of the amendment to the Incentive Plan, the advisory proposal to approve named executive officer compensation, and the advisory proposal on the frequency of future advisory votes to approve named executive officer compensation and will therefore have no effect on the selection of Grant Thornton as our independent registered public accounting firm for 2023 and will therefore have no effect on such matter.
+Abstentions and broker non-votes are not counted as votes cast on the approval of the amendment to the Incentive Plan and the advisory proposal to approve named executive officer compensation and will therefore have no effect on the outcome of such matters.
+Abstentions are not counted as votes cast on the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2024 and will therefore have no effect on such matter.